carsonfarmer/carsonfarmer/README.md

+## cjqf
-## Carson Farmer 👋
+### Carson Farmer (he/him)
-### cjqf
-__(he/him)__

-I do research and development with @textileio and @tablelandnetwork.
-I'm also a former university professor turned distributed web and open source advocate.
+These days I do research and development with `@textileio` and `@tablelandnetwork`.
+I used to be a professor at hunter.cuny.edu and colorado.edu.
 I enjoy working on advanced algorithms and peer to peer protocols.
-I'm interested in conflict free replicated data types, linked data, composability, network resilience, maps, and more.
-You can email me at carson.farmer@gmail.com or reach out to @carsonfarmer pretty much everywhere else.
+I'm interested in conflict free replicated data types, linked data, composability, network resilience, maps, the distributed web, open source software development, and other stuff.
+You can email me at `carson.farmer@gmail.com` or reach out to `@carsonfarmer` pretty much everywhere else.

 Currently open to advisory roles for non-profits and smaller startups.
 Active research in data structures for distributed systems, homomorphic hashing schemes, and data-centric distributed systems.